-Visit the web of Guiacampsa to design your itinerary (in spanish).
-You have to refill the origin ("origen") and destiny ("destino") of your route and the country ("país") where are located those places.
+Visit the web of Guiacampsa to design your itinerary (in Spanish).
+You have to refill the origin ("origen") and destiny ("destino") of your route and the country ("país") where are located in those places.

 The following information is taken from the official web site Govern d'Andorra.
 It's important to visit this link to see updates.

 Departure from Barcelona airport between terminals A and B

 SHUTTLE Direct, regular service Barcelona airport/Andorra.
 Booking compulsory

 Tel : +(376) 803 789/ +(34) 93 436 6170.
 E-mail: email@example.com